BYUI-ECEN-361-Classes/lab-02-interrupts-timers-MMunoz00/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

-If you do any of these items - just mention what and how it worked, [*here*].
+If you do any of these items - just mention what and how it worked, [*I changed the go lights to be all four LEDS, D1..4 by reseting the pins when pressing the start button, and then setting all of the pins when go is displayed.*].